NBC Montana: Eagle Communications era

 In 1984, KXLF–KPAX and the other MTN stations became full-time CBS outlets.
 As a result, most ABC programs moved to the Eagle network.
 Between 1984 and 1989, KECI aired an 11 p.m. late local newscast—highly unusual for the Mountain Time Zone (most network affiliates in the Mountain Time Zone aired their late newscasts at 10 p.m.).
 While this allowed KECI to clear more ABC programs, it created further scheduling headaches and put its late news at a disadvantage.
 Viewers cited confusion over the availability of programs, and returning the late news to 10 p.m. allowed Eagle to restore The Tonight Show and Saturday Night Live to its lineup en route to becoming a sole NBC affiliate.
 A full-time ABC outlet for Missoula, KTMF (channel 23), was established in 1990.

 The 1980s also saw Eagle seek to increase its presence in Bozeman.
-It first attempted to buy the construction permit for KCTZ, a channel 7 station that had sought an ABC affiliation only to have its hopes dashed by Eagle's June 1984 acquisition of the ABC rights in the Missoula–Butte market.
-The opposition of two local residents and radio station owners caused the deal to languish for 16 months at the FCC until the green light was given in January 1986, and the deal fell apart.
-In 1989, Eagle purchased the construction permit for low-power K42BZ, which took to the air in 1993 as a separate station.
+It first attempted to buy the construction permit for KCTZ (channel 7), which had sought an ABC affiliation only to have its hopes dashed by Eagle's June 1984 acquisition of the ABC rights in the Missoula–Butte market.
+The opposition of two local residents and radio station owners caused the deal to languish for 16 months at the FCC until the green light was given in January 1986, and the deal fell apart when the commission agreed with a petitioner who claimed the purchase was duplicative.
+When KCTZ began broadcasting, it caused interference issues to KTVM's signal in the Bozeman area.
+In 1989, Eagle purchased the construction permit for low-power K42BZ, which took to the air as a translator for KTVM in January 1990.
+In 2002, after the introduction of the Class A television service, the FCC approved K42BZ to be designated as a Class A station.

+Lamco, BlueStone, Bonten and Sinclair ownership

-In 1997, Precht sold the Eagle system to Lamco Communications, which in turn sold its stations to Bluestone Television in 2004.
+In 1997, Precht sold the Eagle system to Lamco Communications, which in turn sold its stations to BlueStone Television in 2004.
 Bonten Media Group acquired the BlueStone stations in 2007.

-Under Bonten, K42BZ was upgraded to Class A status as KDBZ-CD.
+The 2000s also saw digital conversion for the network, as KCFW and KTVM began broadcasting in digital on February 1 and 28, 2002; all three full-power stations shut down their analog signals on June 12, 2009, the official digital transition date.
+After the transition, all three stations abandoned their ultra high frequency (UHF) pre-transition digital channels (for KECI-TV, KCFW-TV, and KTVM-TV, respectively, 40, 38, and 33) to return to their very high frequency (VHF) channels of 13, 9, and 6.
+While digital broadcasts had also begun in Bozeman by the June 12 deadline, the low-power K42BZ was not required to discontinue analog service and planned to remain on the air through the end of 2009.

 On April 21, 2017, Sinclair Broadcast Group announced its intent to purchase the Bonten stations for $240 million.
 The sale was completed September 1.